2DGD-F0TH/2DGD_F0TH/chapters/007_Refining/001_Balancing.md

 Playing outside of the rules can be really fun (that's one of the principles the "glitch hunters" love: doing something outside of what another person imposed them), for instance some people cheat in games to bring some mayhem into their gameplay, or they use cheats implemented inside the game itself for a comedic factor (like the omnipresent "giant head" cheat).

-Sometimes cheating happens because the game is unbalanced and breaks the "no BS" principle, an instance of this happening could be when a game has a great story and gameplay but there is a boss that is so hard the game just stops there.
+Sometimes cheating happens because the game is unbalanced and players get annoyed at it, an instance of this happening could be when a game has a great story and gameplay but there is a boss that is so hard the game just stops there.
 You want to see how the story continues, but the game has gone so much out of balance you are willing to break its own mechanics to be able to continue it.

 In this case the approach you should have is rebalancing the game, instead of limiting your players.